-- (4) Boundaries indicated as following railroad or utility lines shall be construed to be the centerline of the right-of-way or if no centerline is established, the boundary shall be interpreted to be midway between the right-of-way lines. - (5) Boundaries indicated as approximately following the centerlines of streams, drainageways or other bodies of water shall be construed to follow such centerlines. - (6) Boundaries indicated as parallel to or extensions of features indicated in subsections (1)-(5) of this section shall be so construed.
-Distances not specifically indicated on the original zoning map shall be determined from the graphic scale on the map. - (7) Whenever the street, alley or other public way is vacated by official action of the city council, or whenever the street or alley area is franchised for building purposes, the zoning district line adjoining each side of such street, alley or other public way shall be automatically extended to the centerline of such vacated street, alley or way, and all areas so involved shall then and henceforth be subject to all regulations of the extended districts. - (8) Where physical features on the ground are at variance with information shown on the official zoning district map, or if there arises a question as to how a parcel of property is zoned and such question cannot be resolved by the application of subsections (1)-(7) of this section or the zoning of property is invalidated by a final judgment of a court of competent jurisdiction, the property shall be considered classified as an A agricultural district temporarily.
+Click Here to upgrade to Unlimited Pages and Expanded Features railroad or utility lines shall be construed to be the centerline erline is established, the boundary shall be interpreted to be lines.

+- (5) Boundaries indicated as approximately following the centerlines of streams, drainageways or other bodies of water shall be construed to follow such centerlines. - (6) Boundaries indicated as parallel to or extensions of features indicated in subsections (1).
+(5) of this section shall be so construed.
+Distances not specifically indicated on the original zoning map shall be determined from the graphic scale on the map. - (7) Whenever the street, alley or other public way is vacated by official action of the city council, or whenever the street or alley area is franchised for building purposes, the zoning district line adjoining each side of such street, alley or other public way shall be automatically extended to the centerline of such vacated street, alley or way, and all areas so involved shall then and henceforth be subject to all regulations of the extended districts. - (8) Where physical features on the ground are at variance with information shown on the official zoning district map, or if there arises a question as to how a parcel of property is zoned and such question cannot be resolved by the application of subsections (1).
+(7) of this section or the zoning of property is invalidated by a final judgment of a court of competent jurisdiction, the property shall be considered classified as an A agricultural district temporarily.
 In an area determined to be temporarily classified as an A agricultural district, no person shall construct, add to or alter any building or structure or cause the same to be done nor shall any use be located therein or on the land which is not permitted in an A district, unless and until such territory has been zoned to permit such use by the city council.